Click above to visit the entire site

 Ordering Cable - Lynn Forgets - Back to the Fundraiser - Roland Calls Benny - An Indeterminate Fate - Andy Smeejack's Lunch - What's Great About a Silencer - Amber Freaks - Carl Sings - A Question of Courage - Larry's revelation - Carl Gets Weirded Out - A Conversation About Work - The Melee Begins - Chicago's Finest

 The assiduous reader will painlessly extract the plot points, so I need not spoil the story any further than I have already done.
 Tom Mota does indeed revisit the office in semi-"Postal" mode, just as Amber feared he would - but it is only "semi."
-The episode leads, however, to real incarceration, and to a long but only fifteen-minute conversation between Tom and Joe.
+The episode leads, if not to incarceration, then to a tour of duty in Afghanistan, as well as a jailhouse conversation between Tom and Joe.
 "Tom and Joe" - what kind of ordinary is somebody named Joshua trying to give us?